-You will be fed some cornflakes made with a small quantity of radiotracer in the milk, in order to take the pictures.
-There is a very small risk from this radiation dose but this is outweighed by the valuable information that will be gained by having the scan.
-There is a table at the end of this leaflet giving radiation risks from various sources.
+You will be fed some porridge which has been mixed with a radiopharmaceutical, in order to take the pictures.
+The small risk from this radiation dose is outweighed by the information that will be gained by having the scan.
+There is a table showing various radiation risks at the end of this leaflet.
 Ask if you want any more information.
 All investigations are vetted to make sure this is the appropriate test for you.
 If you don't understand why you need to have this scan please speak to the doctor who referred you.